david-gasinski/rocket-permission-management-unturned-discord-bot/README.md

 Usage
 ```
-        Commands:
 > $perms add [steamid] [permissions]
-            you can add multiple permissions to one steamid.
-Example:
+    You can add multiple permissions to one steamid.
-                "?perms add 0778312777312736 god demi hecate"
+	Example:  "?perms add 0778312777312736 god demi hecate"
     This will add God, Demi and Hecate to the steamid 0778312777312736.

 > $perms remove [steamid] [permissions]
-            you can remove multiple permissions from a steamid.
-Example:
+    You can remove multiple permissions from a steamid.
-                "?perms remove 0778312777312736 god demi hecate"
+	Example:  "?perms remove 0778312777312736 god demi hecate"
     This will remove God, Demi, Hecate from the steamid 0778312777312736

 > $perms view [steamid]
-            allows you to view the permissions of a given steamid.
-Example:
+    Allows you to view the permissions of a given steamid.
-                "?perms view 0778312777312736"
+	Example:  "?perms view 0778312777312736"

 > $perms check [steamid] [permission]
-            allows you to check if a steamid has a given permission.
+    Allows you to check if a steamid has a given permission.
 This only works for one permission at a time.
-Example:
-                "?perms check 0778312777312736 hecate"
+	Example:  "?perms check 0778312777312736 hecate"
 ```